fabiocicerchia/nginx-lua/README.md

 ## 💗 Support the Project 💗

 This project is only maintained by one person, [Fabio Cicerchia](https://github.com/fabiocicerchia).
-It started as a simple docker image, now it updates automatically periodically and provides support for multiple disto 😎
+It started as a simple docker image, now it updates automatically periodically and provides support for multiple distro 😎
 Maintaining a project is a very time consuming activity, especially when done alone 💪
 I really want to make this project better and become super cool 🚀